brgillis/SHE_Validation/SHE_Validation_PSF/doc/doc_module.md

 ## PSF SED Validation

-### Requirement: R-SHE-CAL-F-040 / R-SHE-CAL-F-050:
+### Requirement: R-SHE-CAL-F-040

+Parent: R-GDP-CAL-025

-Parent: R-GDP-CAL-025 / R-GDP-CAL-035 The bias caused in the ellipticity of an object arising from the transfer of the VIS PSF ellipticity model to the weak-lensing objects shall be smaller than 3.5x10-5 (1 sigma TBC).
+The uncertainty on the bias in the ellipticity of an object arising from the transfer of the VIS PSF ellipticity model to the weak-lensing objects shall be smaller than 3.5x10^-5 (1-sigma)

-[ANT: TBD to be removed in SHE RSD]

 ### Requirement Comment from GDPRD

 This shall be demonstrated on emulated Euclid images with realistic SEDs for stars and galaxies.
+This Requirement has been revised by OU-SHE to specify error and 1-sigma measure.
+This should propagate to GDPRD.

+### Requirement: R-SHE-CAL-F-050:

+Parent: R-GDP-CAL-035

+The bias caused in the inferred R^2 of an object arising from the transfer of the wavelength dependence of the VIS PSF shall be < 3.5x10^-4.

+### Requirement Comment from GDPRD

+This shall be demonstrated on emulated Euclid images with realistic SEDs for stars and galaxies.
 [Note a proposed revision of this Requirement to an error has been proposed by SHE.]

-Requirements Chain:

 ### Validation Test: T-SHE-000002-PSF-lambda